Learning Abroad Center

 Program Locations

-Program office.
-Houses program staff members, some classroom space, and space for your and your friends to hang out.
-There are also computers for your use, as well as wireless internet access.
+Program center—houses program staff member offices, classroom space, and space for you to hang out.
+There are also computers for student use, wireless internet access, a full kitchen, and a lounge.

 Latitude